 - species listed on Schedule 1 of SARA (except those listed as extirpated), and/or

 - species that have been assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as endangered, threatened, or of special concern but have not yet been listed on Schedule 1 of SARA.

 Up to 20% of the available funds will be directed towards projects targeting species that are not listed on Schedule 1 of SARA but assessed by COSEWIC as Endangered, Threatened or Special Concern.
 The majority of program funds (i.e., at least 80%) will be directed to projects targeting species listed on Schedule 1 of SARA.
 Priorities within these eligible species are listed below.
 Please consult this list to determine if your proposal could have a higher chance of success.

 Activities eligible for funding include:

-- Collection and Gathering of Indigenous Traditional Knowledge
+- documentation and use of Aboriginal Traditional Knowledge

 The AFSAR program evaluates and funds proposals in the context of AFSAR program priorities, which are reviewed annually.

 The program will prioritize projects targeting Priority Species (see Table 1).

 Priority Species were selected to align with the Government of Canada’s Pan-Canadian Approach to Transforming Species at Risk Conservation in Canada.
 This new Pan-Canadian Approach represents a shift from a single-species approach to conservation to one that focuses on priority places, species, sectors and threats, through more multi-species and ecosystem-based efforts and collaborative partnerships.
 The Priority Species listed below were selected based on their likelihood to benefit from stewardship activities, to include those that may not benefit from other ECCC funding sources, and to include those with cultural significance.